-- (a) Increase in foreign investment: Over the past twenty years, foreign investment has increased. - (b) Emergence of Indian companies as multinational: Several top Indian companies like Tata Motors, Infosys, and Ranbaxy have been able to get benefit from the increased competition created as a result of Globalisation. - (c) Creation of new opportunities: Globalisation has created new opportunities for Indian companies, particularly providing services like IT. - (d) Creation of new jobs: Globalisation has created new jobs specifically for IT professionals and has helped in reducing the unemployment rate to an extent. - (e) A host of services such as data entry, accounting, administrative tasks, engineering, etc. are now being performed at lesser costs in India.
+- (a) Increase in foreign investment: Over the past twenty years, foreign investment has increased. - (b) Emergence of Indian companies as multinational: Several top Indian companies like Tata Motors, Infosys, and Ranbaxy have been able to get benefit from the increased competition created as a result of Globalisation. - (c) Creation of new opportunities: Globalisation has created new opportunities for Indian

-Outside Delhi Set-III 1/5/3
+Outside Delhi Set-III

+Note: Except these, all other questions are from Outside Delhi Set-I & II

+(Very Short Answer Type Questions)
-21. Two objectives of the Treaty of Vienna of 1815 are:

-(i) This treaty was the formal agreement of the

-allied powers like Austria, Great Britain, Russia and Prussia.
-They all came together to defeat Napoleon and restore order in Europe.

-(ii) To bring the conservatism form of governments back in Europe and restore the Monarchical system of power.
+- 21. Mention any two objectives of the 'Treaty of Vienna' of 1815.
+2 - Ans.
+Two objectives of the Treaty of Vienna of 1815 are: - (i) This treaty was the formal agreement of the allied powers like Austria, Great Britain, Russia and Prussia.
+They all came together to defeat Napoleon and restore order in Europe. - (ii) To bring the conservatism form of governments back in Europe and restore the Monarchical system of power. - 23.
+Examine any two features of Bi-Party system.
+2

-23. Two features of the Bi-Party system are:
+Ans.
+Two features of the Bi-Party system are: